YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRDMNSTARTED
 ------------------------

-GTMSECSHRDMNSTARTED, [client pid pppp] File (ffff) removed
+GTMSECSHRDMNSTARTED, GTMSECSHR daemon started (key: kkkk) for version vvvv from dddd

-GTMSECSHR Information: This message indicates that GTMSECSHR removed file ffff on behalf of process pppp.
+GTMSECSHR Information: This message indicates that GTMSECSHR daemon was started for the version vvvv from the installation directory dddd with the ftok() key kkkk.

 Action: N/A